 Who are Cub Creek's Directors?

 Camp is operated and facilitated by a team of Directors year-round.
 Lori and Scott Martin are the Executive Directors, Founders and Owners of Cub Creek Science Camp.
 Scott manages the camp facility and Lori oversees the camp program.
 Anna is camp's Director.
-She oversees the summer program, manages the camp staff both in the summer and year-round, and maintains and manages the health and safety of camp's 300 animals!
+She oversees the summer program, manages the camp staff, both in the summer and year-round, and maintains and manages the health and safety of camp's 300 animals!
 Ari is camp's Assistant Director and Creative Director.
-She assists Anna in overseeing the camp staff and program, but has focuses on camp activities, photography, the ASIT program, and Animal Camp Jamaica!
+She assists Anna in overseeing the camp staff and program, but has a focus on camp activities, photography, the ASIT program, and Animal Camp Jamaica!
 Our full-time team is rounded out by Anita, camp's Office Assistant.
-She manages and oversees all office operations including registrations, camp questions, and camp communications.
-For full biographies on our camp's full-time employees click HERE!
+She manages and oversees all office operations, including registrations, camp questions, and camp communications.
+For full biographies of our camp's full-time employees click HERE!

 How long has Cub Creek Science Camp been in operation?

 Cub Creek Science Camp has been in operation since 1993.
 We have been in our current location at Bear River Ranch since 2002.
 In 2017, camp celebrated its 25th summer!
 Over the years we have grown into a program that its truly unique in its nature, but remains a camp for everyone!

 How many campers attend camp during one session?